 STUDENT agrees not to make any copies of CONFIDENTIAL INFORMATION unless STUDENT has written permission from COMPANY.

-The non-disclosure obligations of STUDENT under this agreement do not apply to CONFIDENTIAL INFORMATION which: (a) at the time of the disclosure is generally available to the public or thereafter becomes generally available to the public through no act or omission of STUDENT; or (b) STUDENT can show by written records to have been in STUDENT’s possession prior to the time of the disclosure and was not acquired, directly or indirectly, from COMPANY; or (c) STUDENT can show by written records to have been independently made available as a matter of right to STUDENT by others, provided such others did not acquire CONFIDENTIAL INFORMATION directly or indirectly from COMPANY.
+The non-disclosure obligations of STUDENT under this agreement do not apply to CONFIDENTIAL INFORMATION which: (a) at the time of the disclosure is generally available to the public or thereafter becomes generally available to the public through no act or omission of STUDENT; or (b) STUDENT can show by written records to have been in STUDENT’s possession prior to the time of the disclosure and was not acquired, directly or indirectly, from COMPANY.
 Furthermore, STUDENT may disclose Confidential Information pursuant to an order of a court or governmental agency, provided that STUDENT first uses reasonable efforts to provide COMPANY with advance notice to permit COMPANY to seek a protective order or otherwise restrict the disclosure of the Confidential Information.

 STUDENT shall return all materials, drawings, data, memoranda, and written information in STUDENT’s possession relating to such CONFIDENTIAL INFORMATION, including copies thereof, to COMPANY, either upon request by COMPANY or at the completion of PROJECT.